xcore/sw_display_controller/docs/api.rst

 =================

 The project is structured into
-    * application: app_zlg_mtx110e16_demo_2 which includes the LCD-SDRAM manager and the demo application
+    * application: app_graphics_demo which includes the LCD-SDRAM manager and the demo application
     * component: module_sdram_burst_new which handles the SDRAM
     * component: module_lcd which handles the LCD